xmos/lib_xua/doc/rst/opt_spdif_tx.rst

 The codebase supports a single, stereo, S/PDIF transmitter.
 This can be output over 75 Ω coaxial or optical fibre.
 In order to provide S/PDIF transmit functionality ``lib_xua`` uses ``lib_spdif`` (https://www.github.com/xmos/lib_spdif).

-Basic configuration of S/PDIF transmit functionality is achieved with the defines in :ref:`opt_spdif_tx_defines`
+Basic configuration of S/PDIF transmit functionality is achieved with the following :ref:`defines<opt_spdif_tx_defines>`:

 .. _opt_spdif_tx_defines: